dbt-labs/docs.getdbt.com/website/docs/best-practices/clone-incremental-models.md

 When you open a pull request (PR) that modifies `dim_wizards`, your CI job will kickoff and build _only the modified models and their downstream dependencies_ (in this case, `dim_wizards` and `fct_orders`) into a temporary schema that's unique to your PR.

-This build mimics the behavior of what will happen once the PR is merged into the main branch (so you have confidence that you're not introducing breaking changes) without requiring a build of your entire dbt project.
+This build mimics the behavior of what will happen once the PR is merged into the main branch.
+It ensures you're not introducing breaking changes, without needing to build your entire dbt project.

 ## What happens when one of the modified models (or one of their downstream dependencies) is an incremental model?

-Because your CI job is building modified models into a PR-specific schema, on the first execution of `dbt build --select state:modified+`, the modified incremental model will be built in its entirety _because it does not yet exist in the PR-specific schema_ and [is_incremental will be false](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/configuring-incremental-models#understanding-the-is_incremental-macro).
+Because your CI job is building modified models into a PR-specific schema, on the first execution of `dbt build --select state:modified+`, the modified incremental model will be built in its entirety _because it does not yet exist in the PR-specific schema_ and [is_incremental will be false](/docs/building-a-dbt-project/building-models/configuring-incremental-models#understanding-the-is_incremental-macro).
 You're running in `full-refresh` mode.

 This can be suboptimal because:
 - Typically incremental models are your largest datasets, so they take a long time to build in their entirety which can slow down development time and incur high warehouse costs.